 Kiwis are one of the best prebiotic foods.
 The fibers and polyphenols are especially great at stimulating the growth of your beneficial bacteria.

 Just two kiwis a day can make a big difference in your gut health.

 Dairy products are rich lactose, a type of sugar.
 Lactose is a great prebiotic.

 You can use it in place of sugar in baking and other recipes.

 Last, but certainly not least, is our favorite prebiotic food, cacao.
 Cacao is in flavonoids and other gut supporting compounds.

-Raw cacao beans are rich in the amino acid tryptophan and minerals such as magnesium and zinc.
+Cacao is rich in the amino acid tryptophan and minerals such as magnesium and zinc.

 Cacao does so much for your gut, not just as a prebiotic.